CompPsyUnion/NottinghamWall/docs/guide/index.md

-# NottinghamWall
+# CPU Wall

-Welcome to the NottinghamWall wiki!
+Welcome to the CPU Wall wiki!

 You can visit the website to see it.